wifimapping/server/project_website/README.md

 ### Update:

+* Supports Safari (on both Mac and iOS) Now
+* Switched layout to preivous one
+* Changed intro text
-* Changed section order to Map-App-About-Contact
+* Changed some text in map section
-* Fixed some terms (e.g. contact us-contact; SSID-netowrk name)
-* Fixed the link of download page
-* Increased the height of map
+* Decrease the top-margin of each section
-*  *  *

-* Removed dependencies for Angular.js, Jquery, Heatmap.js, Wifimapping Api
-* Corrected some grammar mistakes
-* Added static colorbar legend under the map
-*  *  *

-* Now use actual map as background of intro
-* Fixed spacing issue on mobile devices
+* Fixed typo in team section
-* Preload heatmap for NYU

-### Future Work:
+* Added special thanks in footer

-* Autocomplete SSID field
+* Changed placehold for Network Name input field

+### Still Working on:

-* Change color for grayscale
+* Added dropdown Network Name for input field
+* Changed to a veritical colorbar legend
-* Add legend for grayscale
+* Debug hilighting issue for input field